-As of February 1, 2020, all of our principal facilities were leased with the exception of our U.S. distribution center based in Louisville, Kentucky and our administrative office based in Florence, Italy.
+As of January 30, 2021, all of our principal facilities were leased with the exception of our U.S. distribution center based in Louisville, Kentucky and our administrative office based in Florence, Italy.
 Certain information concerning our principal facilities is set forth below:

-Location Use Approximate Area in Square Feet Los Angeles, California Principal executive and administrative offices, design facilities, sales offices, warehouse facilities and sourcing used by our Americas Wholesale, Americas Retail, Corporate and Licensing support groups 341,700 Louisville, Kentucky Distribution and warehousing facility used by our Americas Wholesale and Americas Retail segments 506,000 Montreal/Toronto/Vancouver, Canada Administrative offices, showrooms and warehouse facilities used by our Americas Wholesale and Americas Retail segments 203,100 Lugano/Stabio, Switzerland Administrative, sales and marketing offices, design facilities and showrooms used by our Europe segment 158,700 Venlo, Netherlands Distribution and warehousing facilities used by all of our segments 1,046,400 Florence, Italy Administrative office used by our Europe segment 113,000 Shanghai, China Administrative offices used by our Asia segment 17,800 Seoul, South Korea Administrative and sales offices, design facilities and showrooms used by our Asia segment 54,700
+Location Use Approximate Area in Square Feet Los Angeles, California Principal executive and administrative offices, design facilities, sales offices, warehouse facilities and sourcing used by our Americas Wholesale, Americas Retail, Corporate and Licensing support groups 341,700 Louisville, Kentucky Distribution and warehousing facility used by our Americas Wholesale and Americas Retail segments 506,000 Montreal/Toronto/Vancouver, Canada Administrative offices, showrooms and warehouse facilities used by our Americas Wholesale and Americas Retail segments 203,100 Lugano/Stabio, Switzerland Administrative, sales and marketing offices, design facilities and showrooms used by our Europe segment 158,700 Venlo, Netherlands Distribution and warehousing facilities used by our Europe segment 506,700 Florence, Italy Administrative office used by our Europe segment 113,000 Piacenza, Italy Distribution and warehousing facilities used by our Europe segment 592,000 Shanghai, China Administrative offices used by our Asia segment 17,800 Seoul, South Korea Administrative and sales offices, design facilities and showrooms used by our Asia segment 41,200